One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Implementation

 \section{Implementation}

-We have implemented our approach in the \textsc{Cubix} system, named for a fictional robot composed of modular parts that can be reassembled for many purposes. \textsc{Cubix} is organized as a collection of libraries which users can use to assist in building incremental parametric syntaxes and multi-language transformations.
-Our implementation totals approximately 10,500 lines of Haskell, providing support for five languages and several transformations.
-We build heavily on the \packagename{compdata} library \cite{Bahr2011CompositionalDT} for representing modular syntax, and extend it with support for our new concept of sort injections and the \packagename{comptrans} library for converting a third-party syntax definition into modular syntax.
-We provide a small library of generic language components, and modules to assist in dealing with labeled terms, control-flow graphs, and higher-order tree traversals.
+We have implemented our approach in the \textsc{Cubix} system, named for a fictional robot composed of modular parts that can be reassembled for many purposes. \textsc{Cubix} is organized as a collection of libraries which assist in building incremental parametric syntaxes and language-parametric transformations.
+Our implementation totals approximately 13,000 lines of Haskell, providing support for five languages and several transformations.
+We build heavily on the \packagename{compdata} library of \citet{Bahr2011CompositionalDT} for modular syntax, and extend it with support for sort injections and the \packagename{comptrans} library for converting a third-party syntax definition into modular syntax.
+We provide generic language components, and modules for labeled terms, control-flow graphs, and higher-order tree traversals.